philipnickel/02613_HPC_project/README.md

 I now takes approximately 8h43m

 - c)    Was anything surprising about the performance?

-Initially running on an interactive gpu (voltash), gave worse results approx. 17s for computing only building 1000.
-But computing for 10 buildings was almost yeilded almost a 2x speed-up compared to the refrence.
+Computing for 10 buildings was almost yeilded almost a 2x speed-up compared to the refrence.

 **10.** Profile the CuPy solution using the nsys profiler.
 What is the main issue regarding performance?
 (Hint: see exercises from week 10) Try to fix it.